Axect/HEP_CS/Problems/Prob4/README.md

 2. What is more effective?
 And why did you think so?
 <br>

-## 2. More than order 5
+## 2. Numerical Root Finding
 <p style="text-align:right">Provided by <b>Tae Geun Kim</b>

-We can't obtain analytic solution of polynomial equation which has order more than (or equal) 5.
-But we can obtain numerically.
-There are so many methods to find root, so choose one of them.
-(Or your own method is also possible.)
+For many cases, we can't find root of some equations analytically.
+Thus, we should find root numerically.

-0. Make find root function
+1. Make find root function
-1. Generate 6 random integers in range -5<= x <= 5(ex: -1, 3, 2, -4, 5, 0)
-2. Make polynomial with step 1 (ex: - x^5 + 3x^4 + 2x^3 - 4x^2 + 5x)
-3. Find all roots of polynomial and complare it with plot of polynomial
-4. At least, test your function more than 5 times.
+2. Test that fuction for some eqs & Obtain number of runnings to err < 1e-10
+    * x^2 - 4 = 0
+    * x^3 - 6x^2 + 11x -6 = 0
+3. Find root for some eqs :
+    * x - cosx = 0
+    * x^3 - cosx = 0
+4. Do anything else